 I recommend cooking right away for the most creamy result.
 But you can do a make-ahead.
 Prepare the recipe, place in the casserole, but do not bake.
 Cover tightly and place in the refrigerator for one to two days.
 When ready to bake, add about 1/4 cup milk over the top of the pasta, as during the time spent in the refrigerator, the pasta will have absorbed some of the liquid.
 Then slice tomatoes and place over the mac and cheese.
 And prepare the bread crumbs and sprinkle on top.
 Let the casserole sit on the counter to warm up for about thirty minutes before baking.

+- How long will mac and cheese keep in the refrigerator?
 To store leftovers, cover tightly with plastic wrap or foil.
 It will keep well for 3 – 4 days.
 To reheat, spoon individual portions into bowls.
 Microwave at 50% power stirring every thirty seconds until heated through.

+- Can you freeze mac and cheese?
 Before cooking: Yes.
 Assemble the unbaked casserole, minus the tomatoes and bread crumbs, cover and freeze.
 Thaw on the day that you’re going to bake and serve, add tomatoes and bread crumbs and bake according to directions.
 You can also freeze any leftovers in a well sealed container.

 Recipe for Ina Garten’s Mac and Cheese with Tomatoes